 Young, Gifted, and Black: Meet 52 Black Heroes from Past and Present by Jamia Wilson, illustrated by Andrea Pippins

-Phillis Wheatley didn’t make this list because there are a lot of luminaries that fit this criteria, and Jamia Wilson pulls from around the world.
+Phillis Wheatley didn’t make this list because there are a lot of luminaries that fit these criteria, and Jamia Wilson pulls from around the world.
 Other writers include Chimamanda Ngozi Adichie, Malorie Blackman, Alexandre Dumas, Maya Angelou, and Zodie Smith.
 And that’s just the writers!
-Meet athletes, activists, musicians, chessmasters, scientists, and more in this inspiring nonfiction book. [nonfiction anthology, ages 7 and up]
+Meet athletes, activists, musicians, chess masters, scientists, and more in this inspiring nonfiction book. [nonfiction anthology, ages 7 and up]

 To examine any book more closely at Amazon, please click on image of book.